Granite Springs, Oregon

 Never again to be taken.

 He shuddered, drew his scarf higher about his face, and then returned his hands to his pockets.
 Several fingers of his gloves lacked tips.
 Sunlight’s faint warmth could not penetrate the shadows between brick and metal where he had constructed a shelter of cardboard pulled from the same rubbish bin he sat behind.
 It and the low-level warming charm he had spell-crafted kept away the worst of the cold, but—by design—not all.
 Comfort lulled.

 He tensed at the sound of a car.

 Unmistakably hers, with its 1972 motor in need of a tune-up.
 It parked in its designated spot.
 Six meters from the back entrance to the store; three from his cobbled together blind.
 With the opening of its door came the awareness at the base of his skull, akin to the sensation of hairs standing on end—although, with his hat pulled low and his scarf wrapped high and tight, that was hardly possible.

 The sensation was false, but the warning was not.

 Power.
-In great concentration and carrying the all-too-familiar resonance of the Cailleach.
+In great concentration and carrying the too-familiar resonance of the Cailleach.

-He listened to the heavy thunk of the door’s closing, the light tread of her steps on the asphalt as she approached the store.
+He listened to the thump of the door’s closing followed by the light tread of her steps on the asphalt as she approached.
 The sounds of opportunity.
-In the distance from her car to the store, she was vulnerable.
+In the span from car to the building’s walled terrace, she was vulnerable.

-The store’s back door opened with the click of a latch and a cheery squeak of hinges.
+The building’s rear door opened with the click of a latch and a cheery squeak of hinges.
 But the woman had not yet crossed the halfway point.

 His senses, already straining against the leash, surged.
 His hold began to slip.